fauzisho/fauzisho/README.md

 ### Hi there 👋
-Salutations!
+Hi!
 I’m Fauzi, a passionate architect of Artificial Intelligence and Software Engineering, dedicated to pioneering transformative innovations more connected world.

 ![My Visitors](https://komarev.com/ghpvc/?username=fauzisho)